Library Services Assistant

 A strong focus will be around promoting our services to visitors within the libraries and raising awareness through community outreach.
 We are particularly looking for people interested in working with children and young people who have the necessary enthusiasm and skills to engage them with a lifelong love of reading.

-Our libraries are open seven days a week and shifts will include some evening and weekend working.
-The Person
+Our libraries are open seven days a week and shifts will include evening and weekend working

-We are looking for a candidate with proven experience of working in a customer facing environment with the ability to deliver an efficient and effective programme of promotions, events and activities.
+We are looking for a candidate with proven experience of working in a customer facing environment with the ability to deliver an efficient and effective programme of adult & children’s initiatives, events and activities.